School violence: Other individual factors

 A number of other individual factors are associated with higher levels of aggressiveness.
 Compared to children whose antisocial conduct begins in adolescence, early starters have a worse prognosis in terms of future aggression and other antisocial activities.
-Lower IQ is related to higher levels of aggression.
-Other findings indicate that in boys early problematic motor skills, attention difficulties, and reading problems predict later persistent antisocial conduct.
+Lower IQ seems to be related to higher levels of aggression.
+Other findings indicate that motor, attention, and reading problems predict later persistent antisocial conduct in boys.